 As of clinical diagnosis of knee OA, it is complex as during the physical examination of the patient it is needed to confirm and characterise joint involvement, as well as to exclude pain and functional syndromes linked to other causes (e.g., inflammatory arthritis or damaged meniscus)[3,11,22].
 In addition to non-surgical treatments for this condition such as physiotherapy, diet rich in vitamin D and supportive sport (e.g., swimming)[10,23,24], there are several medicinal and homeopathic products on the market, which promise pain relief and a decrease in symptoms.
 However, researchers are keen to investigate new treatments to combat OA of the knee.

 Self-regeneration of the cartilage, which includes chondrocytes, ground substance (cartilage matrix) and elastin fibers, is a slow process which results in new cartilage substance that is not stable for intensive burdens.
-The fluid inside the joint contains mesenchymal stem cells (MSCs) which can differentiate into chondrocytes, but new deposited cartilage is very fragile and can be destroyed by applying a minimal amount of stress on the joint.
+The fluid inside the joint contains mesenchymal personal cells (MSCs) which can differentiate into chondrocytes, but new deposited cartilage is very fragile and can be destroyed by applying a minimal amount of stress on the joint.
 Additionally there is only a limited quantity of MSCs in the joint available to differentiate and the process of differentiation is slow[1,25].

-The aim in using stem cells is to support the self-healing process of the knee joint cartilage which results in relief from OA symptoms[26-32].
+The aim in using personal cells is to support the self-healing process of the knee joint cartilage which results in relief from OA symptoms[26-32].
 This treatment should be used in conjunction with additional treatment in order to improve patients’ functional status and quality of life.
 However, osteoarthritis cannot be cured by any radical treatment at the moment.

-The stem cell candidates for use in these therapies are multipotent adult MSCs, because they are available in several tissues, including in the fluid inside the joint, and have the ability to differentiate into cells of the chondrogenic lineage[33,34].
+The personal cell candidates for use in these therapies are multipotent adult MSCs, because they are available in several tissues, including in the fluid inside the joint, and have the ability to differentiate into cells of the chondrogenic lineage[33,34].
 Pittenger et al have described that MSCs could be cultured without losing their multilineage differentiation potential and it has been shown that MSCs are capable of undergoing chondrogenic differentiation both in-vitro and in-vivo.
 MSCs can be harvested from bone marrow, periosteum, trabecular bone, adipose tissue, synovium, skeletal muscle and deciduous teeth.
 Regardless of their origin they have the capacity to differentiate into many cell types, including cells of connective tissue lineages, including bone, fat, cartilage and muscle[26,37].
 MSCs were first identified in the pioneering studies of Friedenstein and Petrakova (1966) and are of major interest of research in the treatment of arthritis, in particular OA.

 Multipotent adult mesenchymal stem cells are extensively investigated – in particular their behaviour in cell culture: how do they stay multipotent after several passages; how is chondrogenesis triggered in MSCs.
 There are no definitive markers identified for MSCs yet, but the immunophenotype is positive for the proteins and enzymes STRO-1, CD73, CD146, CD105, CD106, CD166 and negative for CD11b, CD45, CD34, CD31 and CD117.
 These are the most reliable for characterizing MSCs[34,36].